Carmel High School (Carmel, New York)

-Carmel High School is a public high school in Carmel, New York, currently serving grades 9-12.
+Carmel High School is a public high school in Carmel, New York, currently serving grades 9–12.
 It is the only high school in the Carmel Central School District.
-The district includes part of Carmel, and part or all of several nearby towns, mostly in Putnam County, New York but also includes a small number of students from Dutchess County.
+The district includes part of Carmel, and part or all of several nearby towns, mostly in Putnam County, New York, but also includes a small number of students from Dutchess County.

-School athletic teams are known as the Rams, which were the NYSPHSAA football champions (due to success of student John "Bubbles" Collazo) in the 2021 season.
-The schools colors are red, blue and white.
-Known for the fame of some of their students such as Stranger Thing's Caleb McLaughlin and the guitar player of Excellent Porpoise, Dr. Evan Molé, Carmel High School has become the frontier of success in its more recent years.
+School athletic teams are known as the Rams, where the football team won three consecutive Section 1 championships and the NYSPHSAA Class AA football championship during the 2021 season.
+The school's colors are red, blue and white.

 Principals

 As the district consolidated, the position of principal at Carmel gradually separated from that of supervising principal of the district, which, in the 1960s, became superintendent of the district after the abolition of county superintendent of schools.
 Until the 1960s the district was based in Carmel High School.